-Overachievers may like to emulate Felix in Honoré de Balzac’s The Lily of the Valley and compose elaborate bouquets built upon multiple meanings.
+Overachievers may like to emulate Felix in Honoré de Balzac’s The Lily of the Valley.
 In the novel, he uses flower arrangements to convey coded messages that only his lover can decipher.
 This took some advanced study, however, with Felix spending days in the countryside meditating on the essence of each flower.

-I’ll admit, I’m not a huge fan of bamboo, especially the kind that advances a foot a day and needs to be dug out with a tractor.
-But I was pleasantly surprised this week to have my views suddenly upended.
+I’ll admit, I’m not a huge fan of bamboo, especially the kind that grows a foot a day and needs to be dug out with a tractor.
+But this week, I was pleasantly surprised to have my views suddenly upended.
 It all started with some aqua stems I spied growing in my sister-in-law’s garden.
 Continue reading →

-Without some advance planning, fall often spells the end of the show in the garden.
-But I’ve learned from experience that if you plant dahlias in late spring, they’ll flower through autumn like it’s summer.
+Without some advance planning, fall usually spells the end of the summer garden.
+But I’ve learned from experience that if you plant dahlias in late spring, they’ll flower all the way through autumn.
 Lately, I’ve been waking up to crisp mornings only to discover more and more blooms.
 Who knew October could bring so many fresh flowers?

 DAHLIAS BRING OUT THE CHILD

-In the casual opinion of most, dahlias may not be all that big a deal.
+For some, dahlias may not be all that big a deal.
 But for me, the first time I saw the majestic, 10-foot flowers left an indelible memory.
 It was the 1960s, and I was a kid growing up in Delaware.
 Smack dab in the middle of suburbia, on the corner of two heavily-traveled streets, there was a small working farm.
 In the summer it produced fruits and vegetables.
-But in September, it transformed into a sea of dahlias.
+But in September, it became a sea of dahlias.

 And these weren’t your everyday dahlias, mind you.
 Many were the gigantic, dinner plate size; the kind that drives a kid mad with desire to jump out of the car just to be among them.
-Standing as tall as adults, they gently swayed in the breeze.
-I liked to imagine they tilted their heads in salute each time we drove by.
+Standing as tall as adults, they gently swayed in the breeze, solemnly saluting us as we drove by.

-Craning my neck out the window, I’d watch until they gradually disappeared around the corner, dissolving one by one into a sea of rainbow colors.
+Craning my neck out the window, I’d watch until they gradually disappeared, slowly dissolving into a sea of rainbow colors.

 And thus began my love affair with these beautiful flowers.